gottacatchenall/ms_julia_for_ecologists/README.md

 computational tools [@Urban2022CodLif].
 These tools must be performant, but crucially modular and interfaceable [@McIntire2022PerRei].

+Ecological data is often difficult to access and reuse [@Poisot2019EcoDat;
+@Gonzalez2015ActSta].
+Many sources of ecological, evolutionary, and environmental data exist, but synthesizing this data into a single product suitable for analysis often remains tedious as data are not in formats that can be easily combined or interfaced.
+Here we propose that we can solve this problem through standardization [@Zimmerman2008NewKno]---developing a common definition such that data collected in a variety of contexts can be assimilated while minimizing the overhead of data cleaning and wrangling.

+A common representation of ecological data will have three primary benefits: it will **1**)  enable new forms of analysis by making it easier to combine data from different sources [@Heberling2021DatInt], **2)** enable continuous integration of new data for next-generation biodiversity monitoring [@Kuhl2020EffBio], and **3)** aid in open sharing and reproducability of published results [@Borregaard2016MorRep; @Zimmerman2008NewKno].
+Here, we briefly review approaches to data standardization developed in other fields, in order to determine what makes an open standard succeed in promoting data sharing, and what doesn't.
+Based on the properties of good standards we identify, we propose building a living standard for ecological data in the `Julia` programming language, and argue this is necessary to obtain the three primary benefits of standardization mentioned earlier.

-Constraints on have led to the so-called "two-language problem" in computational science, where it is easier for a researcher to developer a prototype of a model/simulation in a high-level language, like Python or R, and later have to port the model to a lower-level compiled language because the performance of these compiled languages (e.g. C++/Fortran) is orders of magnitude faster than high level interpreted languages.
+The so-called "two-language problem" in computational science, where it is easier for a researcher to developer a prototype of a model/simulation in a high-level language, like Python or R, and later have to port the model to a lower-level compiled language because the performance of these compiled languages (e.g. C++/Fortran) is orders of magnitude faster than high level interpreted languages.
 In fact, many of the most popular tools in higher-level languages are actually thin wrappers around a compiled (often C++) base (e.g. tidyverse, keras, numpy, TensorFlow, scikit-learn, pandas, etc.).
 However, the skills required to use or debug---let alone write---scientific software in these lower level langauges is not often taught.

 We propose that that Julia has certain properties absent in other popular languages for scientific computing that make it particularly suited for the